kgateway-dev/kgateway.io/content/docs/reference/contribution/add-docs.md

 - Follow the review process until your contribution is merged.

-## Audience and intended use
+## Audience and intended use {#audience}

-The best documentation starts by knowing the intended readers, their knowledge, and what you expect them to do with the information.
+The best documentation starts by knowing the intended users, their knowledge, and what you expect them to do with the information.
 Otherwise, you cannot determine the appropriate scope and depth of information to provide, its ideal structure, or the necessary supporting information.
 The following examples show this principle in action:

-- The reader needs to perform a specific task: Provide the set of steps that are required to accomplish the task.
+- The user needs to perform a specific task: Provide the set of steps that are required to accomplish the task.

-- The reader must understand a concept before they can perform a task: Before the task, tell them about the prerequisite information and provide a link to it.
+- The user must understand a concept before they can perform a task: Before the task, tell them about the prerequisite information or provide a link to it.

-- The reader needs to make a decision: Provide the conceptual information necessary to know when to make the decision, the available options, and when to choose one option instead of the other.
+- The user needs to make a decision: Provide the conceptual information necessary to know when to make the decision, the available options, and when to choose one option instead of the other.

-- The reader needs to understand complex feature relationships: Provide a diagram showing the relationships, rather than writing multiple pages of content that is tedious to read and understand.
+- The user needs to understand complex feature relationships: Provide a diagram showing the relationships, rather than writing multiple pages of content that is tedious to read and understand.

 After you identified your audience and the information that they need, select a suitable [content type](#content-type).

-## Content types
+## Content types {#content-types}
 When you understand the audience and the intended use for the content that you want to add, you can choose the content type that best addresses the needs of the audience.
 The following table shows the supported content types, their intended audiences, and the goals each type strives to achieve:

 |Content type |	Goals | Audiences |